-With it being a new year, 2017, you may have recently decided to upgrade your Revit models to version 2017.
+With it being a new year, 2017, you may have recently decided upgrading your Revit models to version 2017.
 This trick of how to open a Revit file, without links loading is something I’ve found necessary so that Revit does not attempt to temporarily upgrade the linked Revit files.
 For a large project, with many revit links, I found this helped save me an hour or so of waiting for the file to open.

 This partial load trick is also useful if you just want to work in the main file, without loading links.

 The desired opening sequence I am describing is just like in AutoCAD when opening a file you can choose open Partial Load.